fozgur/YouTube-Data-ETL-Analytics/README.md

 AWS Athena was employed to explore and query the dataset.
 In this process, some variable type inconsistencies were discovered.

 ### 3. ETL Job for Data Transformation
 To address the variable type inconsistencies and prepare the data for the dashboard, an AWS ETL Job was created.
-The issue at hand was the need to change variable types, particularly when joining different tables using SQL commands such as cast().
+The issue at hand was the need to change variable types, to avoid using SQL commands such as cast( when joining different tables.

 ### 4. Data Format Conversion
 The .csv and .json files were converted to Parquet format to enhance efficiency during the creation of reports.
-A Lambda function was utilized for this task.
+A Lambda function was utilized for this .json and an ETL job on Glue was utilized for .csv files.

 ### 5. Event Trigger for Scalability
 A trigger was added to the Lambda function.
 This trigger was set to activate when a .json file was uploaded to the S3 landing bucket.
 It dynamically creates a scalable platform.